-- a. looked after children, sometimes referred to as children in public care, or previously looked after children - b. students wishing to study the academy's specialist subjects (performing arts, and business and enterprise)
+- a. looked after children, or previously looked after children - b. students wishing to study the academy's specialist subjects (performing arts, and business and enterprise)

 Where the application of this criterion still leaves more students than places, then the 'total' of students' grades in GCSE examinations will be taken into account, in order, starting with the highest.
-In the case of tied totals, then the distance from home to the academy will be used as in criterion 17c below.
+In the case of tied totals, then the distance from home to the academy will be used as in criterion 16c below.